gathrean/candle-dog/Log.md

 | Tiger City   | Labing   | Fighting / Dark |
 | Dragon City  | Drake    | Fire            |

-The first 11 Kings are named after the first 11 numbers in Tagalog
+The first 11 Kings are named after the first 11 numbers in Tagalog, but the Dragon King is named after Drake kinda like a curveball.

+Each citizen will either be on the lookout for Candle Dog, or trying to help.